 Learn how to play Beautiful on one acoustic guitar!

-Originally performed on the piano it would have been tempting to use a capo when arranging it on one acoustic since the song use chords like Eb, Ab and Fm.
+Originally performed on the piano, it would have been tempting to use a capo when arranging it on one acoustic since the song uses chords like Eb, Ab and Fm.

-Some relief happen over the Eb which in a C shape can use the open G string.
-This doesn’t give the chord any strange extensions as it’s just the third of the chord.
+Some relief happens over the Eb chord which is in a C shape and can use the open G string.
+This doesn’t give the chord any strange extensions as it’s just the 3rd of the chord.

 The chords could be seen as if played in either the key of Eb or Ab.

-Depending on which you choose the chord numbers will be different.
+Depending on which you choose, the roman numerals will be different.
 We look further into this when you take the full course.

-Once translated to letters, this is what the chords become for the Intro/Verse/Instrumental/M8/Outro sections:
+Once translated to letters, this is what the chords become for the intro/verse/instrumental/m8 and outro sections:

 | Eb | Db | Cm | B |

 The chorus starts on chord I if you think of it as if it’s in the key of Ab.
 It starts on chord IV if you think of it as if it’s in the key of Eb.